 Making the decision to apply to a US university for your undergraduate course can be exciting if a bit daunting.
 There are over 4,500 colleges and universities in the US of which approximately 2,000 offer undergraduate degrees (four years).

 You will be in good company: over the last two years the Fulbright Commission’s EducationUSA service in London has seen enquiries and website activity rise sevenfold (to over 11 million) last year, and has spoken to more people two months into this academic year than in the whole of the previous year.
-There are already over 8,000 UK students taking higher education in the United States, half of whom are undergraduates.
+There are already over 11,000 UK students now in higher education in the United States, half of whom are undergraduates.

 Dealing With the Terminology

 Learning how Americans define their universities is an important part of the application process.
 Failure to suss the semantics can land you in trouble!
 For example, rather than referring to the delights of your ‘uni’, you will constantly be talking about your ‘school’, causing some confusion among grandparents who thought you had passed your A levels.
 Here we explain some of the terminology of the US university system (and, in case you’re wondering, university is used interchangeably with both school and college!).